ubit-wp/ubit-wp.github.io/docs.md

 	1. Go to `Instagram Feed`.
 	2. Using your preferred connection method, connect to Instagram API.
 	3. Click `Save Changes` button.
+6. To finish a setup of Mailchimp for WordPress:
+	1. Go to `Mailchimp for WP > Form`.
+	2. Click `Save Changes` button.
-6. To get automatic theme updates:
+7. To get automatic theme updates:
 	1. Go to `Envato Market`.
 	2. Using your preferred connection method, Connect to Envato API.
-7. To replace some URLs which are still pointing to Ubit demo website:
+8. To replace some URLs which are still pointing to Ubit demo website:
 	1. Install and activate [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) or [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/) plugin.
 	2. Using a preferred plugin, find and replace URLs which are still pointing to Ubit demo website.
 To find specific Ubit demo website URLs - use view source functionality in your browser while viewing a frontend of your website.